 StuffingUsing the small hole that was left during sewing, the plush toys are stuffed until they get the right level of softness or denseness as desired.
 This commonly includes polyester fill and plastic “beanie” pellets.

 Quality ControlBefore being packed for shipping, the stuffed animals are checked for quality assurance against Happy Worker’s toy quality control checklist.
-Additional plush toy testing & safety certification is also performed.
+Additional plush toy testing and safety certification is also performed.

-Plush Testing & Toy SafetyAll the toys Happy Worker makes as well as their raw materials are subjected to safety and quality testing.
+Plush Testing & Toy SafetyAll of the toys (and their raw materials) made by Happy Worker are subjected to safety and quality testing.
 Standard plush toy testing includes placing all toys through a metal detector to ensure no lost sewing needles make it into the toys.
-Additional safety testing is required for toys intended or marketed for children and teens less than 15 years old.
-Happy Worker works with certified toy testing labs that perform U.S. CPSC, CPSIA, ASTM and other tests as required by each country and region to meet and exceed federal and international safety standards.
+Additional safety testing is required for toys intended for children younger than 15 years old.
+Happy Worker works with certified toy testing labs that perform U.S. CPSC, CPSIA, ASTM and other tests as required by each country and region to meet federal and international safety standards.

-Stuffed Articles Registration in the USA and CanadaThree U.S. states and three Canadian provinces require stuffed articles – whether they are mattresses, pillows, or stuffed plush toys - to be tagged and registered with the state and provincial government.
-This includes:
+Stuffed Articles Registration in the USA and CanadaSome U.S. states and Canadian provinces require all stuffed articles to be tagged and registered with the state and provincial government.
+They include: